Bowel (Colorectal) Cancer

 And I think you know, that was, that stands out as the sort of the big down period of being in hospital.
 And he was you know, not particularly apologetic, he said "Oh I didn't think you needed it.
 You looked as if you were doing fine."
 But I think I did express to him that he should have actually discussed it with me rather than just taking action.

-On occasion, pain management broke down completely leaving the patient in a terrible state.
+On occasion, pain management broke down completely.
 One man started off with an epidural that didn't work and 'woke up screaming' with pain.
-It was a full 10 hours before he received a morphine injection which finally provided some relief.
-He explains what happened in the meantime.
+It was 10 hours before he received a morphine injection which finally provided some relief.
+He explains what happened.

 His pain management broke down completely.